root-hbx/open5gs-satellite/README.md

-# Open5gs for Satellite Networks
+# OpenSat: Open5gs for Satellite Networks

 This repo is based on [open5gs](https://open5gs.org/) v2.7.4